 This excellent hike in the Ansel Adams Wilderness combines sections of the Pacific Crest Trail as well as the John Muir Trail.
 The jagged minarets and beautiful panoramas make this an epic hike.
-It has the distance, elevation, views, lakes, mountains, and just enough tranquility and solitude to make this one of the best hikes in California.
+What we loved about this hike was a combination of the distance, elevation, views, lakes, mountains, and just enough tranquility and solitude to make this one of the best hikes in California.

 When to Go